bmilcs/odin-inventory/README.md

   ? await Product.findById(productId).exec()
   : null;

-// product not found: throw an error if (product === null) {
+// product not found OR invalid ID: throw an error if (product === null) {
   const err = new Error("Product not found");
   err.status = 404;